Xiddler/Arch_PORTABLE_ENV/dotfiles/cheat/.cheat/rg.md

         information, such as the presence of target specific optimizations and the git revision that this build of ripgrep was compiled from.

-# Exclude directory
-if you want to search for occurrences of `foo` but are not interested in anything in the bar/ folder, you can use

-rg foo -g '!bar/'

-# Include hidden files

-Looking for 'alt+v' in any files except in the folder 'MyContainer'

--> %  cd $HOME
--> %  rg 'alt[+]v' --hidden -g "\!MyContainer/"

-Note: zsh requires escaping the `!` to make the -g flag work

-_Output_
-Notebooks/MY_ZIM/Computer/MAJORS/keyboard_stuff/xbindkeys/partial_dot_xbindkeysrc.txt
-34:  alt+v

-.xbindkeysrc
-67:  alt+v

-SUCCESS